bbauska/Coursera-Bootstrap/README.md

 -   Another module that we install is Bootstrap Social that enables the addition of Social buttons to our site.
-You can find more information about it at <https://lipis.github.io/bootstrap-social/>.
+You can find more information about it at <https://lipis.github.io/bootstrap-social/ target="_blank">.
     To install it using npm, type the following at the prompt:

 ```